neodon/endb/README.md

     </p>
 </div>

-🗃 Simple key-value storage with support for multiple backends
+🗃 Simple key-value storage with support for multiple backends.

 New to Endb?
 Check out the [Documentation](https://endb.js.org).

-- **Easy-to-use**: Simplistic and yet efficient; has a simple and easy-to-use promise-based API.
+- **Easy-to-use**: Simplistic and yet efficient.
+It also has a simple and easy-to-use promise-based API.
 - [**Adapters**](#Usage): By default, data is stored in memory.
-You can also install (check out the [Installation Guide](#Installation)) and use an adapter.
-Officially supported adapters are LevelDB, MongoDB, MySQL, PostgreSQL, Redis, and SQLite.
+You can optionally install (check out the Installation Guide) and utilize an adapter.
+Officially supported adapters are LevelDB, MongoDB, NeDB, MySQL, PostgreSQL, Redis, and SQLite.
-- [**Third-Party Adapters**](#Third-Party-Adapters): You can optionally use third-party adapters or build your own.
-Endb will integrate the third-party adapter and handle complex types internally.
+- [**Third-Party Adapters**](#Third-Party-Adapters): You can optionally utilize third-party adapters or build your own. *Endb* will integrate the third-party adapter and handle complex data types internally.
-- [**Namespaces**](#Namespaces): Namespaces isolate elements within a database, avoid key collisions, separate elements by prefixing the keys, and allow you to clear only a certain namespace while using the same database.
+- [**Namespaces**](#Namespaces): Namespaces isolate elements within a database, avoid key collisions, separate elements by prefixing the keys, and allow clearance of only one namespace while utilizing the same database.
-- [**Custom Serializers**](#Custom-Serializers): Utilizes data serialization methods that encodes Buffer data as a base64-encoded string, decodes JSON objects which contain buffer-like data (either as arrays of numbers or strings) into Buffer instances to ensure consistency across different backends.
+- [**Custom Serializers**](#Custom-Serializers): Utilizes data serialization methods that encode Buffer data as a base64-encoded string, and decode JSON objects which contain buffer-like data (either as arrays of numbers or strings) into Buffer instances to ensure consistency across different backends.
 Optionally, pass your own data serialization methods to support extra data types.
-- **Data Types**: Handles all the JSON types including [`Buffer`](https://nodejs.org/api/buffer.html) using its own data serialization methods.
+- **Data Types**: Handles all the JSON types including [`Buffer`](https://nodejs.org/api/buffer.html) using its data serialization methods.
-- **Error-Handling**: Connection errors are sent through, from the adapter to the main instance (connection errors won't exit or kill the process).
+- **Error-Handling**: Connection errors are sent through, from the adapter to the main instance; connection errors won't exit or kill the process.

 ## Installation